.st0{fill:#FFFFFF;}

 Why Optimize Your Google Business Profile?

-1. Boosting your rankings.
+1. Boosting rankings.

 Google Business Profile instantly tells the algorithm whether your business meets the three main criteria for ranking in local search: